 Syracuse University Academic Resources

-Syracuse University offers a wealth of academic support centers and services including The Writing Center, SU Libraries, Information Technology Services (ITS), and the Office of Disability Center who are available to help Summer College students.
+Syracuse University offers a wealth of academic support centers and services including The Writing Center, SU Libraries, Information Technology Services (ITS), and the Center for Disability Resources who are available to help Summer College students.

 All Summer College courses are taught by Syracuse University faculty and instructors.
 Many courses have Teaching Assistants (TAs) and Instructional Assistants (IAs) who provide additional assistance to students.
 Faculty and instructors are available during virtual office hours to ensure pre-college students have the help they need to be successful in their Summer College course.